Why Narcissists Thrive on Chaos

-If you’ve ever had a boss or supervisor who seems to exist in a swirl of unending work that needs to be done (right away!), you know how frustrating it is feel that you’re never on very firm ground.
-You bump into her in the hallway, say “How are you?” in what you think is a friendly and neutral manner.
-Instead of responding with a pleasant greeting in return, she rushes by you and says, “Frenzied!”
-Perhaps you have a relative who delays making any commitments to family gatherings because his life is just “too hectic.”
+If you’ve ever had a boss or supervisor who seems to exist in a swirl of unending work that needs to be done (right away!), you know how frustrating it is to feel that you’re never on very firm ground.
+You bump into her in the hallway and say, “How are you?”
+Instead of responding with a pleasant greeting in return, she rushes by and says, “Frenzied!”
+Perhaps you have a relative who delays making any commitments to family gatherings, because his life is just “too hectic.”
 You never know until the last minute whether he’ll show up, and when he does, he’s hopelessly late.
-These people seem to create chaos, and having done so, relish the opportunity to create havoc in everyone else’s life as well.
+These people seem to create chaos, and having done so, appear to relish the opportunity to wreak havoc in everyone else’s life as well.

-The average person high in narcissism, Dawood and Pincus argue, isn’t particularly likely to become depressed, but should depressive feelings set in, they would be experienced as plain sadness.
-The person high in pathological narcissism, by contrast, should be subject to feelings of a particular kind of depression “characterized by anhedonia, feelings of worthlessness, nihilism, and boredom with life."
-The Penn State researchers believed that those high in pathological narcissism, with their dependence on feeling important, would show variations in mood corresponding to their perceptions of whether other people are recognizing and applauding them.
+The average person high in the trait of narcissism, Dawood and Pincus argue, isn’t particularly likely to become depressed, but should depressive feelings set in, they would be experienced as plain sadness.
+The person high in pathological narcissism, by contrast, should be subject to feelings of a particular kind of depression “characterized by anhedonia [feeling empty and useless], feelings of worthlessness, nihilism, and boredom with life."
+The Penn State researchers believed that those high in pathological narcissism, with its dependence on feeling important, would show variations in mood corresponding to their perceptions of whether other people were recognizing and applauding them.
 These variations should occur on a bigger scale than the normal variations in mood most people feel.
 Those high in pathological narcissism should also show greater emotional lability, or more frequent variations in positive and negative moods.

-To test the proposal that people high in pathological narcissism would be more likely to experience mood variability, Dawood and Pincus conducted an eight-week study in which their 293 undergraduate participants completed weekly assessments of their experience of depressive symptoms.
+To test the proposal that people high in pathological narcissism would be more likely to experience mood variability, Dawood and Pincus conducted an eight-week study in which 293 undergraduate participants completed weekly assessments of their experience of depressive symptoms.
 This method allowed the researchers to track the weekly variability of moods which, according to their predictions, should be more extreme in people with higher levels of pathological narcissism.
-Prior to embarking on the weekly assessments, the participants completed the 52-item Pathological Narcissism Inventory (PNI), which captured the three facets of narcissistic grandiosity (exploitativeness, self-sacrificing self-enhancement, and grandiose fantasy) and four facets of narcissistic vulnerability (contingent self-esteem, hiding the self, entitlement rage, and devaluing).
+Prior to embarking on the weekly assessments, the participants completed the 52-item Pathological Narcissism Inventory (PNI), which captured the three facets of narcissistic grandiosity — exploitativeness, self-sacrificing self-enhancement, and grandiose fantasy; and four facets of narcissistic vulnerability — contingent self-esteem, hiding the self, entitlement rage, and devaluing.